 Behnam Rugs’ customers enjoy the many rug designs and rug colors that are at our showroom.
-It is not easy to select one rug, many times customers bought two or even three different size and design rugs.
-We also understand, that we have over thousands of unique rugs to search from.
+It is not easy to select one rug, many times customers bought two or even three different sized and designed rugs.
+We have over a thousand unique rugs to choose from.
 When there are thousands of rugs in front of you, it’s so easy to give up on the search for a dream rug before you even begin.
 We’ve put together this handy guide to make things a little easier.

 When you’re shopping for a new rug, the first question you should ask yourself is, “What do I want this rug to do for my room?”
-Once you have even a general idea of what you’re looking for, shopping for a new rug will be much easier.
+Once you have a general idea of what you’re looking for, shopping for a new rug will be much easier.
 There are four main factors to keep in mind when rug shopping: size, color, design, and quality.

 Size is one of the most important factors to consider when purchasing a rug.
 When you are deciding on the size of your new rug, you’ll want to consider a few things.